Supervision of the execution of judgments and decisions

 The supervision of the adoption and implementation of action plans has followed a new twin-track procedure since January 2011.
 Most cases follow the standard procedure.
 An enhanced procedure is used for cases requiring urgent individual measures or revealing important structural problems (in particular pilot-judgments) and for inter-state cases.

 Where necessary, the Committee of Ministers may assist execution in different ways, notably through recommendations set out in decisions and interim resolutions.
-The Department for the Execution of Judgments can provide states with additional support in the form of targeted programs where so requested (e.g. legal exper-tise, round tables or training activities).
+The Council of Europe can provide states with additional support in the form of targeted programs where so requested (e.g. legal exper-tise, round tables or training activities).
+For further details please open the attached report of the Secretary General on targeted assistance and its technical annex.
 Support can also be provided through the Human Rights Trust Fund (HRTF).

 Further informationInformation on pending cases, including their state of execution as well as action plans and action reports is available at this website.